Article

 Unordered Lists

 When presenting a list where the sequence doesn't matter, use an unordered list.
-Vultr prefers asterisks as the list marker rather than hyphens.
-For example, the order you gather these items does not matter:
+Vultr prefers asterisks (*) as the list marker instead of hyphens(-).
+The order you list these steps does not matter.

 Please gather the following items: